telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/ajax-binding.md

         //The implementation is omitted.
     }

-The example below demonstrates how to specify the JavaScript function which returns additional data.
+The following example demonstrates how to specify the JavaScript function which returns additional data.

 ###### Example